Nisa, Portugal

 Nisa ([ˈnizɐ]) is a municipality in Portalegre District in Portugal.
 The population in 2011 was 7,450, in an area of 575.68 km2.

 The present Mayor is Maria Idalina Alves Trindade (PS - Partido Socialista).
 The municipal holiday is Easter Monday.

-In addition, it lends its name to one of the most famous Portuguese sheep cheeses (Certificate of Protected Origin or D.O.P.).
+In addition, it lends its name to Queijo de Nisa, a Portuguese sheep cheese with a protected designation of origin (PDO).

 Parishes

 Administratively, the municipality is divided into 7 civil parishes (freguesias):